 Wrap gold jewelry with dry and soft cloth, then store them separately from other metals in a jewelry box if not wearing.

 Brass jewelry may tend to darken with wear and time depending on body chemistry.
-Take off when sweating which could speed the process.
+Take off your jewelry when you are likely to sweat, which could speed the process.